rancher-sandbox/hypper/docs/user/howto/shared-deps.md

 - The name field is the name of the chart you want.
 - The version field is the version of the chart you want.
 - The repository field is the full URL to the chart repository.
-Note that you must also use helm repo add to add that repo locally.
+Note that you must also use `hypper repo add` to add that repo locally.
 You might use the name of the repo instead of URL.

 We can also add a default release name and namespace, where our-app and its shared-dependencies will get installed: